OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 |:----------|:-----------|:----------------------|
 | error     | Error      | NA                    |

 ### Function addFolder(fsPath, dsuPath, options, callback)

-**Description**:<p align="justify">Iterates the contents of a folder fsPath in the local file system and copies each entry to a folder dsuPath in the DSU instance.
-Follows symbolic links in fsPath and loads externally mounted DSUs in dsuPath if ignoreMounts is set to false (which is the default).</p>
+**Description**: Iterates the contents of a folder fsPath in the local file system and copies each entry to a folder dsuPath in the DSU instance.
+Follows symbolic links in fsPath and loads externally mounted DSUs in dsuPath if ignoreMounts is set to false (which is the default).
 <p align="justify">Configuration options may encapsulate the flags encrypt (default: true), ignoreMounts (default: false), and embedded (default: false).</p>
 <p align="justify">Returns an Error err if source fsPath or target dsuPath cannot be accessed.</p>